Save up to 25% on high-quality home insurance in Manitoba with the Surex team

 Manitoba suffers from overland flooding, especially from the flood-prone Red River, which affects basements, foundations, sewage systems and farmland.
 The Red River, which has flooded multiple times since 1826, flows north from Minnesota and empties into Lake Winnipeg.

 Regions that are at the highest risk are all the communities that sit along the bank of the Red River and should, unfortunately, prepare for annual flooding.
-Contact a Surex insurance advisor to learn how you can protect your property from flooding by investing in home insurance in Manitoba.
+Contact a Surex insurance broker to learn how you can protect your property from flooding by investing in home insurance in Manitoba.

 These are the four main types of policies available to homeowners in Manitoba: